SegiH/SegiTable/docs/README.md

 #### height
      Required: No
      Type: String
      Description: The height of the table.
-If not provided, the table will span the full height available
+If not provided, the table will span the height needed.
+If you do set a height, the table header will be sticky which means it will stay in place no matter how many rows you select in the rows per page dropdown.

 <a name="isAdding"></a>
 #### isAdding